Welcome to today's edition of the Rush 24-7 podcast.

 Here is the Reverend Sharpton press conference yesterday in New York City.

-We will bring freedom walkers to Arizona, just like freedom riders went to the deep south 50 years ago.
+We will bring freedom walkers to Arizona, just like Freedom Riders went to the Deep South 50 years ago.

 But we cannot sit by and allow people to be arbitrarily and unilaterally picked off as suspects because of the color of their skin.

-Dare you have it?
+There you have it.

 The race industry loves this.